 The images below, are barriers and gates from around where I live.
-These physical barriers actually stop you going somewhere, the first half of these images are raw/un-edited, I chose to show these images like this because I believe the sunlight's colour is brilliant, the images have really interesting shadows but I think in colour the shadows and highlights that the natural light has created is lost.
+These physical barriers actually stop you going somewhere, the first half of these images are raw/un-edited images, I chose to show these images like this because I believe the sunlight's colour is brilliant, the images have really interesting shadows but I think in colour the shadows and highlights that the natural light has created is lost.

-Therefor I decided to experiment with Desaturating the images and adjusting there tone and contrast.
+Therefore I decided to experiment with Desaturating the images and adjusting there tone and contrast.
 After seeing the before and after images I believe strongly that when in B+W the shadows and highlights are much stronger and therefor the shapes and components of the barriers are much more pronounced, because of this the images are much more interesting.

 This small study is a B+W study on the differences and similarity of a natural barrier (hedge) and a man-made barrier (metal fence), I wanted to look at how in both cases the barriers are made up of patterns, abstract or uniform.
 I liked the way in which the barbed wire and the smaller vines are quite similar.
 However i think these images are originally quite boring (due to dull weather conditions and poor lighting) and therefor over edited.

 My next step in this project was to look at the social and physical barrier at the point where the land ends and the sea starts, (our barrier against the rest of the world) I looked at how the rock formations are shaped and changed by the sea's erosion and how the land is slowly losing the battle.
-I wanted

 Although this view/opinion could be made about this study, The truth is that the opportunity to visit this site came about and once there I believed that the images that the structures and complex machinery created very interesting and intricate shapes and therefore images.
-So consequently it is less todo with my current title "Barriers"
+So consequently it is less to do with my current title "Barriers"